DATA-606-SPRING-2023-TUE/nicholas_data606/docs/final_proposal.md

 There are many different features included in this data set.
 Each review has various values that are used to describe the coffee.
 Coffee characteristics such as acidity, aroma, body, and flavor can be compared in order to determine what combination of these characteristics result in the highest rated coffee.
 Lasso Regression and Ridge Regression can identify which of these features have the biggest impact in predicting the label.
 This will be useful when attempting to craft the highest rated coffee.

+• Prediction Maximization (Simulation?)

+Once the model has been trained using the regression techniques above, next is to find a way to maximize the outcome.
+This can be done by simulating the model in a brute force method.
+By testing all possible combinations of features, a model will be able to eventually determine the optimal combinations of features to produce the highest label value.
+However this brute force method can become a very large task based on the number of features and possible values for each of those features.

+## Final Result

+A successful outcome of this project would be determining the best combination of features for producing the highest rated coffee based off a model trained by using the reviews from the dataset.
+This information could give coffee producers an edge in the coffee industry and produce a coffee that consumers will love.